The health and safety of our students and staff is very important to SMBC and The Bridge

 Yes!
 The Bridge is a three day per week experience which involves some study.
 It’s possible to work part-time (we recommend Saturdays, Mondays and Tuesdays) or you may be able to undertake ministry within your local church, for example, Friday evening youth groups or other such ministry opportunities.

 If you choose to do the Diploma of Theology, extra time for assessments and exams will be required.
-It’s estimated that you’ll need to allow approximately six hours of preparation per week for the Diploma course.
+It’s estimated that you’ll need to allow approximately six hours of preparation per unit per week for the Diploma course.

 If you choose to study a Diploma, it may be possible to get limited credit toward your university degree as Recognised Prior Learning (RPL).
 This is dependent on your results, the university, and the university course you will/are enrolled in.
 We recommend you chat with your university.

 Yes!
 The Bridge is a program that requires full attendance unless you’re sick or have compassionate reasons.
 You'll need to plan part-time work and other activities around your Bridge program.